Dockerize Nuxt.js

 CMD [ "npm", "start" ]

-Add .dockerignore file with at least this minimal content:
+Add a .dockerignore file to your project with the following minimal content:

 .git